|site search by freefind||advanced|

 Want to avoid exposure to a couple of pesticides, dioxin, a synthetic growth hormone, heavy metals, and numerous types of phthalates in your morning coffee?
 Want to detox your caffeine habit?

 If you like to whiten your coffee you can avoid exposure to recombinant bovine somatotroph (rbST) and pyrethroid insecticides by switching to organic cow’s milk, soy milk, almond milk or half and half. rbST is a synthetic growth hormone linked to colon, breast and prostate cancer.
 Pyrethroid insecticides are neurotoxins, endocrine disrupters and possible carcinogens.

-Using organic coffee is a personal rather than a healthy living choice for me.
+Using organic coffee is a personal rather than a non toxic living choice for me.
 While studies have shown that green coffee beans contain pesticide residue, those residues are removed in the roasting process.
 I use organic coffee because it’s better for the environment and the coffee plantation workers.

 My suggestion when deciding on a filtering system is to investigate the drinking water issues where you live.
 Actually read your water supplier’s Consumer Confidence Report, which will identify what they have found in your water.
 Well owners can access these reports on the company’s website.
 The EPA.gov website is also a valuable resource.

 I used Pur filtering systems for years because their 5-stage filters removed the most contaminants.
 However, a recent review on the performance of filtering systems had me rethinking this choice.
 In 2015 I switched to a Big Berkey filtering system.